+TO: The Graduate School

+FROM:

+Department/School/College

+SUBJE CT:

-FROM: Department/School/College SUBJECT: Student's Name BANNER ID A change from the thesis to the non-thesis option is approved for the above named student.
-The student is aware of the academic consequences of making this change.
-An updated graduate summary is attached.
-Signature: Graduate Program Director Date Signature: Thesis Director Date I understand that all previously earned credits and grades for 7000/7001 thesis courses will remain on my record but will not count toward the degree.
+Student's Name BANN ER ID

+ge from the thesis to the non-thesis option is approved for of the academic consequences of making this change.
+An

+Signature: Graduate Program Director Date

+Signature: Thesis Director Date

+I understand that all previously earned credits and grades for 7000/7001 thesis courses will remain on my record but will not count toward the degree.
 I may be required to enroll in additional course credits to meet the requirements for the non-thesis degree as indicated on the attached graduate summary.
 Any grades of "Q" assigned under the former grading system will be changed to "S" or "U" as appropriate by the professor of record through submission of a grade change form to the Registrar's Office.
 If enrolled in a thesis course for the current term, I may drop the course prior to the last day to drop a graduate course according to the published academic calendar.
 A statement will appear on my transcript noting the transfer from the thesis to non-thesis track with the effective month, day and year.

-Signature: Student Date For Graduate School / Registrar Use TO: Graduate Registrar RE: Transcript comment Please add the following comment to the above named student's transcript: "Transferred from thesis to non-thesis option effective Month Day Year Signature: Dean of the Graduate School or Designee Date
+Signature: Student Date

+For Graduate School / Registrar Use

+TO: RE: Graduate Registrar Transcript comment

+Please add the following comment to the above named student's s transcript:

+"Trans ferred from thesis to non-thesis option effective " --

+Month Day Year

+Signature: Dean of the Graduate School or Designee Date

+CC: De ept/school